 Yes, recreational and other non-commercial fishing can be undertaken at Alert Level 2, including from a boat.
-You must follow hygiene and social distancing guidelines, staying 2 metres away from people you don’t know in public.
+You must follow hygiene and social distancing guidelines.

 Fisheries rules and restrictions are still in place.
 People can find out about the fishing rules for their region on our website or by downloading the fishing app.